Submission Guidelines & Clearances

 With your recordings (both for regular broadcast and for your interview), please include a note giving us permission to include your music as part of our cybercast archives.

 Most of you have been respecting this request.
-What was once a pre-emptive "just in case" request is now essential.
+What was once a pre-emptive "just in case" request has been essential since 1998.
 Despite our non-profit and research status, broadcast licenses, cybercast grandfathering, and our very purpose, we are targeted by every agency wanting money that will never get to you as a composer.

 All broadcasts are archived, so please do not forget the clearance permission.
 The music is not archived in hi-fi format, only at streaming speeds; and permission may be withdrawn at your request.
 Below is the agreement created by our friend Joseph Celli at oodiscs: